pyscripter/Ssh-Pascal/README.md

 There are no components to install.
 Just clone the repository and add the Source folder to your library path.

 ## Deployment
-The following dynamic libraries should be deployed in the same directory as the executable.
+The libssh2.dll dynamic library should be deployed in the same directory as the executable.
-- libssh2.dll
-- libcrypto-1_1.dll
-- libssl-1_1.dll

 The Bin directory contains Win32 and Win64 binaries.
-Updated Windows binaries can be found at the [PHP repository](https://windows.php.net/downloads/php-sdk/deps/).

 ## Documentation
 Currently the best (only) way to learn how to use the library is to study the demos and the source code.